With more time at home, weather observers are growing in New Jersey

-SOMERS POINT — With most people spending a little, or a large amount, of additional time at home due to the new coronavirus pandemic, volunteer weather observing has become more popular.
+SOMERS POINT — With most people spending more time at home due to the new coronavirus pandemic, volunteer weather observing has become more popular.

-"Being home everyday, I was like 'I need something else to occupy my day.'
+"Being home every day, I was like, 'I need something else to occupy my day.'
 Even though it doesn't take much time, it's still something," said Dan Forshaw, 28, of Somers Point.
-On April 13, Forshaw became a part of Community Collaborative Rain, Hail and Snow Network (CoCoRaHS).
+On April 13, Forshaw became a part of the Community Collaborative Rain, Hail and Snow Network, or CoCoRaHS.

-Each day, thousands of CoCoRaHS volunteers across the country walk to their rain gauges or snowboards in their yards, or even places of work.
-There is no age requirement to participate, just being interested in weather is enough, and training requires going through a few slide-shows or videos.
+Each day, thousands of CoCoRaHS volunteers across the country inspect their rain gauges or snowboards in their yards, or even places of work.
+There is no age requirement to participate; just being interested in weather is enough.
+Training requires going through a few slide-shows or videos.

+UPPER DEERFIELD TOWNSHIP — Lynn Maun heads outside her home each and every morning to a gree…

 "My neighbors are always outside, watching me do it.
 Ever since I've been young, I've always been interested in the weather," Forshaw said.